laravel/docs/scout.md

     php artisan scout:import "App\Post"

-Scout also provides a `flush` Artisan command to erase all records from your existing search indexes:
+The `flush` command may be used to remove all of a model's records from your search indexes:

     php artisan scout:flush "App\Post"